Sore muscles sometimes make us doubt our ability to recover and maintain our training level:

 Results of the meta-analysis:

-💡 The closer the p-value is to 0, the more statistically reliable the result.
-High I² indicates high variability between studies (low heterogeneity between studies)
+The closer the p-value is to 0, the more statistically reliable the result is.
+A high I² indicates high variability between studies (low homogeneity between studies).

 What does this mean in concrete terms?